 Your cat loves to spread their scent around, so petting your cat in these areas is guaranteed to be enjoyable for your cat and thus, you.

 Just remember to avoid your cat’s belly, paws and legs, and tail, as these areas are typically taboo for most cats.

-You also show your cat love through general care: feeding them nutritious food regularly, giving them treats, grooming, and just talking to and interacting with your cat.
+You can also show your cat love through general care: feeding them nutritious food regularly, giving them treats, grooming, and just talking to and interacting with your cat.
 Grooming, in particular, is a great way to bond with your cat — unless your kitty isn’t a fan.

 How Cats Show Us Love

 There are several ways that cats show us that they love us.
 Sometimes, it isn’t always obvious because we do speak different languages, so it’s a great idea to learn these signs.